 INTERNATIONAL STUDY VISITS take groups of educators to destinations around the world to experience a country and culture different from their own.
 Participants visit schools, colleges, non-governmental organizations and significant historic and cultural sites to gain an in-depth understanding of the country and region.
 Pre- and post-trip workshops ensure participants are well prepared before they leave and supported afterwards integrating what they’ve learned into their teaching.

 World View recognizes that not everyone learns in the same way or has the resources necessary to leave the classroom or the building.
-To meet these needs, K-12 educators can participate in World View virtually through our ONLINE COURSE and WORLD VIEW TO YOU!
+To meet these needs, K-12 educators can participate in World View virtually through our WORLD VIEW TO YOU!
 WEBINARS.